Check your degree progress

 , and make sure you've completed everything.
 If you have any questions about what you need to graduate, make an appointment

 Apply to graduate

 The application for graduation

 is now online.
-The deadline to apply to graduate this fall is Monday, April 6, 2015.
+The deadline to apply to graduate this summer is Friday, July 17, 2015.

 RSVP for the commencement ceremony

 to participate in the commencement ceremony.
 The deadline to RSVP to walk in the Spring commencement ceremony is by 11pm on Friday, April 17th.

 Traditional academic regalia (cap, gown, and tassel) is required of all students participating in university commencement exercises.
 Academic regalia, personalized invitations, and similar items are available for purchase from the University Co-op.
 More information can be found on their website